2020 J. Lohr Pure Paso® Proprietary Red Wine

 Aged 18 months in American and French oak cooperage.

 Serve with Santa Maria-style grilled tri-tip seasoned with a simple garlic, salt, and pepper rub, along with grilled French bread, fresh salsa, and stewed pinquito beans for a classic coastal California feast.

 An historic, artful blend of Paso Robles Cabernet Sauvignon and Petite Sirah wines – two J. Lohr benchmark varieties in the central coast.

-The Cabernet Sauvignon for the Pure Paso blend was sourced largely from our Shotwell Vineyard in the cooler Region II El Pomar District of Paso Robles - where the climate is strongly influenced by marine air drawn in from the Pacific Ocean just 17 miles away.
-This ranch is predominantly planted to ENTAV clone 169 Cabernet Sauvignon on calcareous Linne-Calodo soils, with slopes reaching a challenging 25%.
-The Petite Sirah is from the warmer Region III Estrella and San Miguel Districts.
-This warmer climate is ideal for heat-loving Petite Sirah, where we have manicured our east to west oriented plantings to capture sunlight on the leaves’ surface.
-This practice allows the grape clusters to reach a luxurious level of maturity in the dappled sunlight below the vine canopy.
+For this vintage of our J. Lohr Pure Paso Proprietary Red Wine, the Cabernet Sauvignon component was sourced largely from our Shotwell Vineyard in the slightly cooler El Pomar District of Paso Robles; the climate here is strongly influenced by marine air drawn in from the Pacific Ocean just 17 miles away.
+This ranch is predominantly planted to ENTAV clone 169 Cabernet Sauvignon on calcareous Linne-Calodo soils with slopes reaching a challenging 25%.
+The Petite Sirah portion is from the warmer Estrella and San Miguel Districts.
+This area is ideal for heat-loving Petite Sirah.
+We have manicured our east-to-west oriented plantings to capture sunlight on the leaves’ surface; this practice allows the grape clusters to reach a luxurious level of maturity in the dappled sunlight below the vine canopy.